nwaniayo/NaijaNutriTrack/README.md

-# FitProject
+# NaijaNutriTrack

-FitProject is a mobile application built with React Native and Expo, designed to help users track their food intake, monitor their nutritional values, and manage their dietary goals.
+NaijaNutriTrack is a mobile application built with React Native and Expo, designed to help users track their food intake, monitor their nutritional values, and manage their dietary goals.
 The app integrates with Firebase for authentication and data storage, and it utilizes various libraries for enhanced functionality.

 ## Features